 Simply Business is pleased to provide tailored insurance options from:

 You worked hard to build your business.
-To help keep it running smoothly, Simply Business offers an easy way to get small business insurance to protect it.
+To help keep it running smoothly, Simply Business offers an easy way to buy business insurance online to protect it.

-Here’s how it works: Compare free quotes from top insurers and pick the exact coverage you want.
-With just a few clicks, you can get insured in under 10 minutes, so you can get back to running your business.
+Here’s how it works: Compare quotes for business insurance online from top insurers and pick the exact coverage you want.
+With just a few clicks you can buy business insurance online and get your business protected.
+In under 10 minutes Simply Business can set you up with a monthly small business insurance subscription, so you can get back to running your business.

 Plus, monthly payment options make it easier to find coverage that fits your budget.

-Business insurance - also called "commercial insurance" - refers to the range of coverage that a business owner can buy to protect against losses and liabilities.
+They are the same.
+Business insurance - also called "commercial insurance" - refers to the range of coverages that a business owner can buy to protect against losses and liabilities.

-From general liability coverage and workers compensation to professional liability policies, this coverage is designed with one goal in mind: to protect you while you focus on running and growing your business.
+From general liability coverage and workers compensation to professional liability policies, these coverages are designed with one goal in mind: to protect you while you focus on running and growing your business.

-Without this crucial protection, you could be leaving your business vulnerable to unexpected costs associated with accidents, property damage, mistakes, and injuries.
+Without these crucial protections you could be leaving your business vulnerable to unexpected costs associated with accidents, property damage, mistakes, and injuries.

 And if the worst happens, those costs could be catastrophic to your dream of running your own business.
 Consider this: The most expensive claim is reputational damage, which could cost your business an average of $50,000 if you don’t have insurance coverage.